mgarcia01752/PyPNM/docs/system/menu.md

 to the underlying editor scripts, each of which shows the current values, prompts for new ones, and asks for confirmation before writing anything.

+> **Note:** Because the menu shells out to the individual editors, any validation logic or confirmations live in those scripts.
+You can quit at any time before approving a change.

 ## Prerequisites

 1. You are running from the **project root**, for example: